Ninjatsu1/animation-programming/README.md

-Animation programming project to leanr more about Unity's animation systems.
+Animation programming project to learn more about Unity's animation systems.